uk-gov-mirror/ONSdigital.sdg-indicators/_pages/govdepttest.md

 standalone_indicators:
     - 1-1-1
     - 3-1-1
+    - 2-2-2
 ---

-Below is a breakdown of the Government departments that are responsible for each indicator.

 **Goverment Department of Health**

-**Goverment Department for Transport**
-standalone_indicators:
-    - 2-2-2
+Below is a summary of the indicators that fall under the Government Department of Health.